-- Have your rice, cooked chicken, saffron milk, ghee, caramelised onions and chopped coriander to hand.
+- Have your rice, cooked chicken, saffron milk, ghee, caramelised onions and chopped coriander and mint to hand.

 - Place one third of the rice at the bottom of the dish and sprinkle with some of the saffron milk, coriander, 1 tsp ghee and a few onions.
 Then spoon half the chicken mixture on top of the rice.

-- Place another third of the rice on top and sprinkle with the saffron milk, coriander, 1 tsp ghee and a few onions and the remaining chicken mixture.
+- Place another third of the rice on top and sprinkle with the saffron milk, coriander and mint, 1 tsp ghee and a few onions and the remaining chicken mixture.

-- Finally, top off with all the remaining rice and sprinkle the rest of the saffron milk on top, dot with ghee, all the coriander and caramelised onions.
+- Finally, top off with all the remaining rice and sprinkle the rest of the saffron milk on top, dot with ghee, all the corianderand mint and the caramelised onions.